eiji03aero/ai-todos/docs/Application.md

 # General
-- This is an application `ai-todo` that helps organize and manage todos for the user.
+- This is an application `ai-todos` that helps organize and manage todos for the user.

+---

+# Features
+## Signup
+### General
+- Allow user to sign up to ai-todos.

+### Flow
+#### Success flow
+1. User opens sign up page
+2. User fills form with email and password
+3. User submits form
+4. If sign up was a success, user will be redirected to top page of the app

+## Login
+### General
+- Allow user to login to ai-todos.

+#### Success flow
+1. User opens login page
+2. User fills form with email and password
+3. User submits form
+4. If login was a success, user will be redirected to top page of the app

+## Template
+### General
+-

+#### Success flow
+1. a

+---

 # Domain models

 ## User
-- Properties
+### Properties
 - id: int
 - name: string
 - email: string

 ## Todo
-- Properties
+### Properties
 - id: int
 - title: string
 - status: enum (todo, done)

-# Features
-## Signup
-- **General**: ユーザーがai-todoにユーザー登録するための機能を提供する

-- **Flow**:
-  1. ユーザーはサインアップページを開く
-  2. ユーザーはEメールとパスワードを入力する
-  3. ユーザーはフォームを送信する
-  4. 登録が成功すると、アプリのトップページにリダイレクトされる